Area of Polygons

 An apothem is a perpendicular segment from the center of a regular polygon to one of the sides.
 When radii are drawn from the center to the vertices of the polygon, congruent isosceles triangles are formed with the polygon apothem as the height.
 These triangles are used in calculating the area of regular polygons.
 Related topics include properties of isosceles triangles and area of triangles.

 How to define the apothem and center of a polygon; how to divide a regular polygon into congruent triangles.
+This lesson gives a detailed view of regular polygons.
+In addition to identifying terms associated with regular polygons, a few examples regarding area are discussed.

 Finding the area of regular polygons.